ArtifexSoftware/mupdf/docs/src/mutool-object-font.rst

 `Font` objects can be created from :title:`TrueType`, :title:`OpenType`, :title:`Type1` or :title:`CFF` fonts.
 In :title:`PDF` there are also special :title:`Type3` fonts.

-.. method:: new Font(ref)
+.. method:: new Font(name, data, index)

     *Constructor method*.

-    Create a new font, either using a built-in font name or a file name.
+    Create a new font, either using a built-in font, or from a file or buffer.

     The built-in standard :title:`PDF` fonts are: